vincedarley/homebridge-plugin-bwaspa/README.md

 [My Hot Tub] Config reply(0a,bf,94):02,14,80,00,15,27,3f,9b,95,00,00,00,00,00,00,00,00,00,15,27,ff,ff,3f,9b,95
 ```

-and submit those details (which will probably contain slightly different numbers) in an issue on github, along with the physical configuration of your spa (number of pumps, speed settings, etc).
+and submit those details (which will probably contain slightly different numbers) in [this issue](https://github.com/vincedarley/homebridge-plugin-bwaspa/issues/1) on github, along with the physical configuration of your spa (number of pumps, speed settings, etc).
 Hopefully with a bit more data we can ensure everything is interpreted correctly.
 The above, for example, shows that my Spa has 3 pumps, where Pump 1 is 2-speed, Pump 2 is 2-speed and Pump 3 is 1-speed.
 And my Spa has 1 light.
 This was all therefore discovered correctly.

 ## Thanks